Police Misconduct and Civil Rights

 Failure to Intervene

-Officers have a duty to protect individuals from constitutional violations by fellow officers.
-Therefore, an officer who witnesses a fellow officer violating an individual's constitutional rights may be liable to the victim for failing to intervene.
+An officer who witnesses a fellow officer violating someone's constitutional rights may be liable to the victim for failing to intervene.

 The Qualified Immunity Defense

 Defense attorneys representing a police officer for any of the above claims will raise a defense of qualified immunity.
 This defense exists to prevent the fear of legal prosecution from stopping a police officer from enforcing the law.

 A qualified immunity defense would defeat a claim against an officer if the officer's conduct did not violate an established constitutional or statutory right.

 The specific acts the officer prevented a person from engaging in must be legally protected.
 There is otherwise no civil rights violation.

 To win a civil rights claim based on police misconduct, you must prove that:

 - Some injury or damage resulted, such as wrongful death by police, resulted